LOperateur/studyround-mobile-kmp/README.md

 In `composeApp/src/commonMain/kotlin/App.kt`, you can find the shared root `@Composable` function for your app.

 It uses Gradle as the build system.
 You can add dependencies and change settings in `composeApp/build.gradle.kts`.
-The `shared` module builds into an Android library and an iOS framework.

 ### iosApp